piured/courel/README.md

 ## Gimmick System

 Gimmicks are means to modify the interpretation of the score at runtime.
 They are a very powerful tool which, when used properly, can be used to create great visual effects in the game without needing to modify the score itself.
 It also comes in handy for songs with unstable BPMs, or songs with pauses inbetween sections.
 Courel gimmick specification is inpired by Stepmania 5, so if you are familiar with it, you will feel right at home.
-Courel asks the gimmicks of a chart through the `ILoader` class that must be implemented by the user.
+Courel asks the gimmicks of a chart through the `IChart` class that must be implemented by the user.

 Each gimmick is retrieved by a method in the interface, and they return a list of `GimmickPair` objects.
 Each `GimmickPair` is associated with a beat (which normally determines where the gimmick starts), and a value (which represents the final state of that gimmick, or a state maintained through time).
 Each `GimmickPair` defines the state of a gimmick at a specific point (beat) w.r.t. to the score, and each one works in its own way, so the meaning of the value is different for each gimmick.